Venues and Facilities

 By now we should all know that the most successful companies are data-driven.
 Social media data, customer data, buying patterns, surveys, customer feedback, financial data - not only does data take the blindfold out of the game, but it changes it by adding tremendous value.
 Data is all around us but once you have it then what?
 Beyond the analysis, how do you use it to your best advantage in a systematic way?

-Come along to our two day workshop and learn how to upgrade the quality of your decision making by listening to what your data has to say.
+Come along to our two day, data analytics course and learn how to upgrade the quality of your decision making by listening to what your data has to say.
 Learn how to create powerful infographics and simplify the abundance of information available to you.

 Whether you are a start-up, SME or corporation, you run a website, undertake Social Media marketing or ecommerce then data needs to inform your strategy - are you taking advantage?